NumEconCopenhagen/projects-2020-jana/dataproject/README.md

 The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).

-This **loades six datasets**:
+This **loades five datasets**:

-1. [per-capita-plastic-waste-vs-gdp-per-capita.csv](per-capita-plastic-waste-vs-gdp-per-capita.csv) downloaded from ourworldindata.org/plastic-pollution
+1. [per-capita-mismanaged-plastic-waste-vs-gdp-per-capita.csv](per-capita-mismanaged-plastic-waste-vs-gdp-per-capita.csv) downloaded from ourworldindata.org/plastic-pollution
 2. [coastal-population-vs-mismanaged-plastic.csv](coastal-population-vs-mismanaged-plastic.csv) downloaded from ourworldindata.org/plastic-pollution
 3. [plastic-waste-generation-total.csv](plastic-waste-generation-total.csv) downloaded from ourworldindata.org/plastic-pollution
 4. [plastic-waste-littered.csv](plastic-waste-littered.csv) downloaded from ourworldindata.org/plastic-pollution